 - International Land Measurement Standard: Due Diligence for Land and Real Property Surveying (English)

-- (Arabic version) (French version) ( Gaelic version) (German version) (Russian version) (Spanish version) (Turkish version)
+- (Arabic version) (French version) (Irish version) (German version) (Russian version) (Spanish version) (Turkish version)

 ILMS is an international principle-based standard for land and property information.
 Its adoption will reduce risk in land and real property surveying and promote better land governance, robust conveyancing, secure lending and land registration.

 ILMS provides global consistency by setting a standard for assembling land information that can be applied at a project, local, regional, state, national or international level.
 ILMS is therefore both a standard and a due diligence framework to enable evidence based assessment of land and property.

 ILMS is divided into five parts.
 The introduction details the standard’s development and the drive behind it.
 Part 2 provides additional context around land information systems, the application of the standard and links with other international standards.
 Parts 3 and 4 cover the components that make up the due diligence framework and give examples of how this may be completed in both data rich and data poor environments.
 Key terms are then defined in part 5.

 ILMS is flexible and can be adopted incrementally and/or partially in line with the sustainable fit-for purpose principles such as those being globally adopted in land administration.
 It will also advance best practice.
 Beyond due diligence, ILMS takes account of existing rights such as communal rights, tribal rights and gender rights, and considers the hierarchy of land rights within any land parcel.

 ILMS may prompt market demand for publicly accessible and transparent registers of land information.

 - focus on key land information elements, as required to de-risk and aid the land and property due diligence processes